-- Identify and explain the meaning of traffic signs and signals - Understand safe places to ride your bike - Understand the rules of the road and why bicyclists need to obey them - Recognize how to communicate effectively with other road users by learning the bike signals for a left turn, right turn, and stop - Demonstrate how to scan for vehicles
+- Identify and explain the meaning of traffic signs and signals. - Understand safe places to ride their bike. - Understand the rules of the road and why bicyclists need to obey them. - Understand the importance of riding straight and with traffic. - Recognize how to communicate effectively with other road users by learning the bike signals for a left turn, right turn, and stop. - Demonstrate how to scan for vehicles.

+- Traffic

+- Bike Lane

+- Shared Lane

+- Traffic Light

 - Appendix A: Visual Aids

-- o Traffic

-- o Bike Lane

-- Shared Lane

-- o Traffic Light/Signal

 - Appendix B: "Sign Match" activity page

 - Appendix C: Bike Safety Relay activity and materials (optional)

-Explain that this lesson brings together everything students have learned about bike safety in earlier lessons.
-For now, they should still ride on the sidewalk, but this lesson begins to teach students safe skills for riding in traffic and operating their bike like a vehicle.
+1. Explain that this lesson brings together everything students have learned about bike safety in earlier lessons.
+It aims to begin teaching students safe skills for riding in traffic and operating their bike like a vehicle.